rmoesbergen/openwrt-ha-device-tracker/README.md

 Some settings will need a bit of explaining:
 * hass_url: The URL to your Home Assistant device, including the port (8123 is the default Hass.io port)
 * hass_token: This is a Home Assistant 'Long-lived token'.
-You can create it in the HA web-ui by clicking in your user-name, then scolling all the way down to 'Long-lived tokens' and clicking 'Create Token'
+You can create it in the HA web-ui by clicking on your user-name, then scolling all the way down to 'Long-lived tokens' and clicking 'Create Token'
-* interfaces: This is an array of Wifi interface names to poll, prefixed with 'hostapd' (it's the ubus service name)
+* interfaces: This is an array of Wifi interface names to poll, prefixed with 'hostapd.' (it's the ubus service name)
 * offline_after: Set a device as not_home after is has been absent for this many poll intervals
 * full_sync_polls: Re-sync the device state of all devices every X poll intervals.
-This is to ensure device state is in sync, even after HA restarts or events are missed etc.
+This is to ensure device state is in sync, even after HA restarts, connectivity loss, or missed events.
-* debug: Enable of disable debugging (prints state information on stdout when enabled)
+* debug: Enable or disable debugging (prints state information on stdout when enabled)